imkow/SDKs/AdaptiveAccounts/adaptiveaccounts-dotnet-sdk/README.md

  * Copy the SDK DLL file into your project and add a reference.
  * Create a service wrapper object
  * Create a request object as per your project's needs.
-All the API request and response classes are available in AdaptiveAccountsStubs.cs
+All the API request and response classes are available in AdaptiveAccountsModel.cs
  * Invoke the appropriate method on the request object.